MaxLinCode/tardy-HackIllinois-2017/README.md

 # tardy

-Web App to keep friends on time!
+Web App to stop your friends from being late to meetups all the time!
   * Add data about events planned with friends.
   * Next event, tell your friend an earlier meetup time.
   * App uses statistics to tell you time suggested.